soumiknafiulferdous/Network-Based-Online-Bus-Booking/README.md

 4. The passengers can register to the system.
 5. Passengers can also login to the system.
 6. Users can see the bus details and check the available seats in the bus.
-7. The passengers can select a bus, source, destination, seats and book a ticket.
+7. The passengers can select a bus, source, destination, number of seats and book a ticket.